single-cell-genetics/cellsnp-lite/docs/main/FAQ.rst

     records with ``samtools view -h``.

-    Notably, *cellsnp-lite* would internally remove the "chr" prefix (if available) for both BAM and VCF records after loading them.
+    Notably, *cellsnp-lite* would internally remove the "chr" prefix (if available) of all chromosome names, including the names specified by ``--chrom`` option and the ones in the input BAM and VCF records.
-    Therefore, users do not need to tweak the chromosome names in the two files if they only differ in the "chr" prefix.
+    Therefore, users do not need to tweak the chromosome names in the option and the two files if they only differ in the "chr" prefix.

 Input and Output